gherlein/libnrf24lu1p/README.md

 This library allows USB-driven use of the Nordic Semi NRF24LU1+ chipset from linux user space.
-This work is heavily derived from the excellent work done by Ron Pedde on [libcrazyradio](https://github.com/rpedde/libcrazyradio - see CREDITS).
+This work is heavily derived from the excellent work done by Ron Pedde's [libcrazyradio](https://github.com/rpedde/libcrazyradio).

 This library is intended to continue to support the Crazyflie2 as well as to support other modes of radio operation.
 Other projects that we